 Depending on how immediately following the death you’re faced with the challenge of trying to encapsulate a person’s existence in what seems like far too few words, it may be one thing too many to try to come up with the right things to say, the traits to emphasize.
 Here are some questions to get you started, if you need them:

-Preferred outside-the-house activity?
-(For competition or for fun?)
+- Preferred outside-the-house activity?
+Was it for competition or for fun?

 I hope this site has been useful to you.
 If you need some assistance, whether it’s help with an obitogy you’ve already written or help writing one from the beginning, please feel free to contact me.
-[This is a fee-based service.
-Ask me for details.] – Kris
+[This is a fee-based service: $50-$75 for editing an existing obitogy; $200 if you’d like me to write one for you.] – Kris